dkhunt27/simple-js-validator/README.md

 #### As a "true" test

 If using this as a test to see if someVar = true, it works as expected…for the most part.
 It is a little odd to me that an empty object or array "equals" true.
 Or any integer (except 0), object, array, date, or string also "equals" true.
-It might be that eventhough it is a "truthy" test, it is not meant to be "equals" true.
+It might be that even though it is a "truthy" test, it is not meant to be "equals" true.
 That just might be my c# background coming through there.

 #### As an "existance" test

 If using this as a test to see if something "exists", it really doesn't work as expected either.
 To me a value of false or 0 exist.
 And whether you think an empty object or an array "exist" or not…Do you consider being empty existing?…it strikes me as odd that an empty object/array returns true, but an empty string returns false.
 Doesn't seem consistent.

-I am sure there are reasons why the test perfroms the way it does and I might be just using it incorrectly, but too many times I have had to go back and debug some if statement because of the above scenarios.
+I am sure there are reasons why the test performs the way it does and I might be just using it incorrectly, but too many times I have had to go back and debug some if statement because of the above scenarios.

 ##### typeof === undefined

 Furthermore, the typeof undefined test is not how I would expect…or maybe prefer is the better term.
 Yes, it tells you if it is "undefined", but to me null is not defined.
-I didn't want to have to perform two checks everytime I want to use an object becuase the following code works fin
+I didn't want to have to perform two checks every time I want to use an object because the following code works fin

     //THIS WORKS                         	|	//THIS FAILS
     var someVar;                         	|	var someVar = null;